Skip to main content

 • Analyse issues and solutions in security and system design as they affect general and particular communities.

-• Evaluate the implication of ethical issues and norms in privacy and security.
+• Evaluate the implications of ethical issues and norms in privacy and security.

 A student’s annual fee may vary in accordance with: